keithsjohnson/PostcodeLocation/Readme.md

 Details
 -------
-The project uses Gradle for building the application.

 There are 4 subprojects:
 1. Postcode Location Client (9000)
    a.
 Display Web Page to send Postcode Location Display (ToDo 2)
    b.
+Receives messages from PostcodeLocationDisplayQueue (ToDo 1)
+   c.
 Display Map of Postcode Locations Received on Websocket
-   c.
+   d.
 Upload postcodes.csv to S3 with subscription to SQS PostcodeLocationFileQueue (ToDo)
-   d.
+   e.
 Receive messages from PostcodeLocationFileQueue (ToDo)
-   e.
+   f.
 Send Postcode Location Display requests (ToDo)
+   g.
+Package application in jar and Dockerfile for running on AWS (ToDo)

 2. Postcode Location Request Receiver (9001)
    a.
 Receives REST Postcode Requests
    b.
 Sends Postcode to SQS PostcodeLocationFinderQueue
    c.
 Stores Requests in DynamoDB Table PostcodeLocationRequests  (ToDo)
+   d.
+Package application in jar and Dockerfile for running on AWS (ToDo)

 3. Postcode Location Finder (9002)
    a.
 Receives messages from PostcodeLocationFinderQueue